opensystemsassociation/southendtransportresearch/README.md

 PERMISSIONS
 ==================
-    This file is part of the "Curbside Diaries" project.
+    This file is part of the Southend "Curbside Diaries" project.
-    "Curbside Diaries" is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.
+    "Curbside Diaries" is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 (and later) of the License.

     "Curbside Diaries" is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of